A – C

 A portable cylindrical container used for the storage of a compressed gas.

-A discontinuity or discontinuities which, by nature or accumulated effect (for example, total crack length), render a part or product unable ot meet the minimum applicable acceptance standards or specifications.
+A discontinuity or discontinuities which, by nature or accumulated effect (for example, total crack length), render a part or product unable to meet the minimum applicable acceptance standards or specifications.
 This term designates rejectability.

 Filler metal that has been added during a welding operation.